yalemssa/aspace_generate_sort_order/README.md

 The application outputs a CSV file, and stores it in the same directory as the input file.
 The filename will be the same as the input file, with the addition of `_output` at the end of the filename - i.e. `full/path/to/input_csv_output.csv`

-The output CSV file includes a new column, `sort_order`, which stores the sort order that is generated during the process.
+The output CSV file includes a new first column, `sort_order`, which stores the sort order that is generated during the process.
 The values in this column can be sorted within spreadsheet software, script, or other application as needed.

 __NOTE:__ If sorting in spreadsheet software, it is important to specifically open the file as plain text.
 Many spreadsheet software applications will default to `General` format, which can cause leading zeros to be dropped from the sort order values.
 Obviously if this happens the sort order will not work properly.